strongloop/cascon2019/README.md

        /**
         * Inject the configuration for FrenchGreeter */
        // we inject the configuration we just defined here with `@config` decorator.
 We will talk about configuration later.
        @config()
-       private options: FrenchGreeterOptions = {nameFirst: true},
+       private options: FrenchGreeterOptions = { nameFirst: true },
      ) {}

      greet(name: string) {